cyberark/secretless-broker/README.md

 Secretless broker exposes two endpoints that can be used for readiness and liveliness checks:

 - `http://<host>:5335/ready` which will indicate if the broker has loaded a valid configuration.
-- `http://<host>:5335/live` which will indicate if the broker has service authenticators activated.
+- `http://<host>:5335/live` which will indicate if the broker has service connectors activated.

 If there are failures, the service will return a `503` status or a `200` if the service indicates that the broker is ready/live.